iPhone X vs iPhone 8

 Apple announced three new iPhones at its special event on 12 September 2017, the iPhone 8, iPhone 8 Plus, and the iPhone X (pronounced iPhone Ten).
-If you are thinking about upgrading your phone, you are likely to be wondering which model will suit you best.
-Here we’ll look at the two phones that are most appropriate if you are not keen on the idea of a large handset.
+If you are thinking about upgrading your phone, you are likely to be wondering which new model will suit you best.

-Alternatively, you may be excited by the new features of the iPhone X but wondering whether you really need to pay around £1,000, or if the iPhone 8 will give you the features you want the most.
+Alternatively, you may be excited by the new features of the iPhone X but wondering whether you really need to pay around £1,000, or if the iPhone 8 or 8 Plus will give you the features you want the most.

-iPhone 8 vs iPhone X: At a glance
+iPhone X vs iPhone 8: At a glance

 If you're looking for a quick comparison of the iPhone 8, iPhone 8 Plus and iPhone X, you can find that in the table below.
 For a more in-depth look at the difference between the two, read on.

 |iPhone 8||iPhone 8 Plus||iPhone X|

 |Colours||Gold, Silver, Space Grey||Gold, Silver, Space Grey||Silver, Space Grey|

 |Display||4.7in Retina HD (1334x750, 326ppi) IPS||5.5in Retina HD (1920x1080, 401ppi) IPS||5.8in Super Retina Display (2436x1125, 458ppi) OLED|

 |Processor||Apple A11 Bionic, M11 co-processor||Apple A11 Bionic, M11 co-processor||Apple A11 Bionic, M11 co-processor|